THE PORT AREA

 Nordhavn is home to the yachts and sailing boats that have taken up residence in the former fishing port.
 Today, there are few fishermen, but a few still survive along the Fiskerivej quay.
 Fresh lobster is sold here.
 Nice little cafés, brewery (Hantwerk), canoe and paddle rentals and sauna (SURF Agency).

 Bassin 7 is the highlight of the tour.
 Here you'll find the iconic Iceberg urban complex, recognizable by its ice-peak-shaped blocks, immaculately white to highlight the glacier-blue glass balconies!
-Further out, open to the sea, the Lighthouse: access to the 142-metre-high roof terrace offers a unique view of Aarhus.
+Further out, open to the sea, the Lighthouse: access to the 142 m-high roof terrace offers a unique view of Aarhus.
 Since the development of this island began in 2007, 12,000 residents have settled here.
-Work continues: by the end of 2025, the new Scandic Group hotel is due to open its doors.
-Along the dock, some fifty small wooden chalets house a water-ski school, ice cream parlour, coffee shop, restaurants and deckchairs opposite the harbour baths (Havnbadet).
+Work continues on the new Scandic hotel, scheduled to open in late 2025.
+Along the basin, some fifty small wooden chalets house a water-ski school, ice cream parlour, cafés, restaurants and deckchairs opposite the harbour baths (Havnbadet).

 Did you know?
 This review was written by our professional authors.